ddebrup/OfTheDay/README.md

 # OfTheDay
-A program solely written in python language, aimed at reminding people to wish on their respective (pre-added) birthdates.
+A program solely written in python language, aimed at reminding people to wish to, on their respective (pre-added) birthdates.

 ## Procedure